-“Pacman” was the first boxer in history to win ten world titles, and the first to win in eight different weight divisions.
+“Pacman” was the first boxer in history to win eight titles throughout eight different weight divisions.
 He was named "Fighter of the Decade" for the 2000’s by the Boxing Writers Association of America (BWAA).
 He is also a three-time BWAA and The Ring "Fighter of the Year" in 2006, 2008 and 2009.

-Immediately, Pacquiao jumped up to super bantamweight where he would win the WBC International title and make five successful defenses before winning the IBF super bantamweight belt in June of 2001 against Lehlohonolo Ledwaba by knockout.
+Pacquiao jumped up to super bantamweight where he would win the WBC International title.
+He made five successful defenses before winning the IBF super bantamweight belt in June of 2001 against Lehlohonolo Ledwaba by knockout.

-In November of ’03, Pacquiao would move up to featherweight to take on Marco Antonio Barrera.
-Pacquiao’s career took a dramatic turn for the better as he stopped the world’s top featherweight while taking The Ring Magazine world title.
+In November of ’03, Pacquiao moved up to featherweight to take on Marco Antonio Barrera.
+Pacquiao’s career took off as he stopped the world’s top featherweight while taking The Ring Magazine world title.

 In his next bout, in April of ’04, Pacquiao faced Juan Manuel Marquez for the WBA and IBF featherweight belts.
-The contest ended in a controversial twelve-round draw that enraged both camps.
+The contest ended in a controversial twelve-round draw which enraged both camps.

-In March of ’05, Pacquiao took on Erik Morales in a super featherweight contest, but lost by a unanimous decision.
+In March of ’05, Pacquiao took on Erik Morales in a super featherweight contest, but he lost by a unanimous decision.
 The loss was avenged ten months later by knockout.
-Another ten months later, they fought a third time, and again Pacquiao won by knockout.
+Another ten months later, they fought a third time, and Pacquiao scored another knockout.

 A year later, in October of ’07, Pacquiao faced Barrera in a rematch and won by a clear unanimous decision.